xian-network/contract-dev-environment/README.md

     - How to interrogate the state of the contract
     - How to configure the execution environment of the test (Time, Random Number Seed, etc.)

+The docker container reads the files in `/contracts`, any changes you make while the container is running will be reflected in the container environment.

 ### Deployment Guide

 TO-DO !